Please read the procedures on how to participate in or testify at hybrid Commission meetings.

 NCPC staff typically work with applicant agencies in advance of the formal project submission to identify and address project issues and determine the review authority that applies to the project.
 NCPC’s Submission Guidelines establish what applicants are required or encouraged to submit.

 Once an applicant formally submits a project, it begins a review process (typically, 30 days) that culminates at the Commission meeting.
 A staff person is assigned to the project, who confirms that the application is complete, reviews the project, and prepares a report and recommendation.
+A Coordinating Committee of federal and District representatives evaluate projects located within Washington, DC to help identify other review processes or issues.
+NCPC uses an interagency review process for projects located in Maryland and Virginia to provide comment opportunities for state agencies and local jurisdictions.

 In the weeks leading up to the Commission meeting, NCPC provides two agendas, online and to an email distribution list that anyone can register to receive.
 The Tentative Agenda provides a first look at projects that may be reviewed at the next meeting and deadlines for the public to sign up to speak about the project at the Commission Meeting or provide written comments shared with staff and Commissioners.
 The Final Agenda is available on the Friday before the meeting.
 Projects may be removed from the agenda prior to the meeting or their order may change.